-SECTION 8.
-The books and records of the commission shall be audited by the state auditor within eighteen months after this chapter becomes effective as to Suffolk county, and every two years thereafter.
-A copy of such audit shall be sent to the clerk of the house of representatives who shall forward the same to the house and senate committees on ways and means and the joint committee on human services and elderly affairs.
+308 Section 8.
+The books and records of the commission shall be audited by the state 309 auditor within eighteen months after this chapter becomes effective as to Suffolk county, and 310 every two years thereafter.
+A copy of such audit shall be sent to the clerk of the house of 311 representatives who shall forward the same to the house and senate committees on ways and 312 means, the joint committee on elder affairs, and the joint committee on mental health and 313 substance abuse.

-SECTION 10.
-Section 1 of this Act and sections 1, 2 and 3 of chapter 221D of the General Laws, as inserted by section 9 of this Act, shall take effect on July 1, 2007.
+314 SECTION 10.
+Section 1 of this Act and sections 1, 2 and 3 of chapter 221D of 315 the General Laws, as inserted by section 9 of this Act, shall take effect on July 1, 2010.

-All other sections of this Act, including the other sections of said chapter 221D, shall take affect on October 1, 2007, provided, however, that, at said effective date, the provisions of subsection (a) of section 4 of said chapter 221D shall apply only to Suffolk county.
+All other sections of this Act, including the other sections of said chapter 221D, shall take effect on October 1, 2010, provided, however, that, at said effective date, the provisions of subsection (a) of section 4 of said chapter 221D shall apply only to Suffolk county.

-Said provisions of subsection (a) of section 4 of chapter 221D shall apply to the counties of Plymouth, Worcester, Norfolk and Barnstable on January 1, 2009 and to all remaining counties on July 1, 2009.
+- 319 Said provisions of subsection (a) of section 4 of chapter 221D shall apply to the - 320 counties of Plymouth, Worcester, Norfolk and Barnstable on January 1, 2012 and to all - 321 remaining counties on July 1, 2012.